julieanneco/predictingHDI/README.md

 hdi.test.set = subset(predict.hdi.2, split == FALSE)

 hdi.rfc = randomForest(x = hdi.training.set[1:5],
 y = hdi.training.set$hdi.cat,
 ntree = 500, random_state = 0)
 ```

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/rfc.png?raw=true" alt="predictions" width="650">

 The model returned an <b>OOB error rate estimate of 1.84%</b>.
-Looking at a confusion matrix shows exactly how well the classification prediction model performed on the test data with an error rate of 1.497
+Looking at a confusion matrix reveals just how well the classification prediction model performed on the test data with an error rate of 1.497.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/confusion.png?raw=true" alt="confusion matrix" width="280">

 <!-- Conclusion -->
 ## Conclusion

 Both models predict with high accuracy despite some of the limitations and challenges inherit to the available data.
 While a real-word application would require a far more in-depth look at indicators, this endeavor offered a basic look into predicting variables with random forest.
-Interestingly, after achieving these results, I was able to find the actual metrics used for how the UNDP determines HDI.
+Interestingly, after achieving these results, I was able to find the actual metrics used by the UNDP to determine HDI.
 The indicators were not too far off from what my analysis found.
-I did end up using the UNDP Education Index because unfortunately, education indicators in WDI were too sparse to justify use.
-Using one of the 3 indices that make up HDI helped immensely in predicting accurately.
+I did end up using the UNDP Education Index because unfortunately, education indicators in WDI were too sparse to justify use in this application.
+Using one of the 3 indices that make up HDI did help immensely in predicting accurately.
 Nonetheless, I was able to uncover many similar or actual indicators used without knowing this information up front and that makes this exploration into the data feel like a success.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/hdi.jpg?raw=true" alt="undp hdi">